Ukraine 'closer than ever' to joining Nato, despite war

 Some 90,000 Nato soldiers were currently holding a drill, called Steadfast Defender, "testing our ability to swiftly move forces across the alliance to defend our eastern flank," he also said.

-Meanwhile, the run-up to the Washington Nato summit coincides with the run-up to the US elections in November — posing other challenges for the alliance.
+Meanwhile, the run-up to the Washington Nato summit coincides with the run-up to US elections in November — posing other challenges for the Western alliance.

-Republican US candidate Donald Trump is making headlines for his re-election campaign by saying Russia should feel free to attack Nato states which don't contribute enough financially to the Western alliance.
+Republican US candidate Donald Trump is making headlines for his re-election campaign by saying Russia should feel free to attack Nato states which don't spend enough on their own defence.

 The US House of Representatives is also still to vote on a $95bn aid package for Ukraine, jangling nerves in Kyiv on whether Western war-fatigue is setting in after two years of conflict.